|10 - 49 pcs||4.95 EUR|

 You need to establish UART connection to the board (using RX, TX, GND).
-The best approach is to use a USB to serial cable with 3.3V TTL converter and 3.3V power supply.
-The board's jumpers has to be in default FLASH mode.
+The best approach is to use a USB to serial cable with 3.3V voltage levels and 3.3V power supply.
+The board's jumpers have to be set to the default FLASH mode.
 Remember to connect both ground lines - that of the serial cable and the one of the power supply the respective GND pads of the board (a single GND connection would be required if your serial cable is also capable of powering the MOD-WIFI-ESP8266-DEV).

 I want to send basic AT commands to the board but I receive no response.
 The strange thing is that I receive "ready" when I power the module.
 What is the problem?

 All AT commands must end with carriage return and line feed - "/r/n".
 Your terminal software might have such a new line option - transmiting CR+LF at the end of each command.
 If it doesn't - either use another terminal software or try to send the commands with "CTRL"+"J" keyboard combination, instead of "ENTER".